This guide looks at the importance of our PPM plans and how to prolong the life cycle of your beloved HVAC systems.

 The third step is to check your AC ducts for any visible tears or rips.
 Any holes and tears should be sealed up as soon as possible to ensure your air cooling system works efficiently.
 If you are unable to check your air conditioning system’s ducts yourself, it is advised to arrange a planned maintenance visit with a local air conditioning company.
 They will be able to provide you with a full system health check, which will save you money in the long-term.

-If you identify any issues with your Air Conditioning System after following the above steps, it is best advised to schedule a PPM checkup.
+If you identify any issues with your system after following the above steps, just get in touch with us!
 Throughout our many years of experience we have learned that by taking certain planned preventive measures such as correcting a minor fan motor problem, costly repairs and replacement of parts can often be avoided.
 Our engineers at ADK can also help improve your unit’s energy efficiency in the long-term, saving you money over the years.

 By undertaking some basic housekeeping tasks and signing up for a PPM contract you can protect your investment and ensure that you are always getting the best performance out of your commercial air conditioning units.